-About this course: The goal of this course is to develop your understanding of the concepts of integral calculus, infinite series, and differential equations, and your ability to apply them to problems both within and outside of mathematics.
+About this course: The goal of this course is to develop your understanding of the concepts of differential calculus and your ability to apply it to problems both within and outside of mathematics.
+Part of this is a deeper understanding of functions, whether viewed as graphs, tables, or formulae.
+Fluency in understanding the language of mathematics is essential for success in the sciences or engineering.